 Absolutely.
 A combination of pressure on the rat’s back and position will put it into a trance or “make it play dead.”

 How Long Do Rats Play Dead for?

 Well, it depends.
 Anywhere from 5- 30 minutes.
 However, the more fearful or submissive a rat is, the longer the trance period.

 How to Tell if Your Rat Is “Playing Dead”

 - Check to see if anything has startled your rat.
-Since a rodent’s “hypnosis” is often in correlation to fear of danger, ensure there’s nothing in the area (a bird at the window, a larger pet, etc.) that could be causing a fearful reaction that helps to induce the frozen state.
+Since a rodent’s “hypnosis” is often correlated to fear of danger, ensure there’s nothing in the area (a bird at the window, a larger pet, etc.) that could be causing a fearful reaction that helps to induce the frozen state.

 So, do rats play dead – Our answer is Yes!
-I laughed so hard the first time I witnessed it at a friend’s place.
+I laughed hard the first time I witnessed it at a friend’s place.